xaa/joplin-docs/README.md

-# joplin-docs
+# Joplin-docs
 An attempt to refactor the project documentation.
-See the [about page](https://xaa.fyi/joplin-dosc/about-joplin-docs) for more details.
+See the [about page](https://xaa.fyi/joplin-docs/about-joplin-docs) for more details.

 Web access: [https://xaa.fyi/joplin-docs](https://xaa.fyi/joplin-docs)
 Joplin official website (and documentation):  [joplinapp.org](https://joplinapp.org)